mhanii/corolaria-ui/indications/FRONTEND_API_GUIDE.md

 ## Overview

-This document describes the updated API structure with authentication for the Coloraria chatbot.
+This document describes the updated API structure with authentication for the Athen chatbot.
 All chat endpoints now require JWT authentication.

 ---